 Effective learning is encouraged through frequent activities and self-assessment questions.

-Our GCSE Maths course prepares students for AQA GCSE Mathematics syllabus 4365 for exams in 2014 and later years.
+Our GCSE Maths course prepares students for AQA GCSE Mathematics 8300 linear specification for exams in 2017 and later years.
 We have chosen this syllabus as it is the most suited to distance learning (an IGCSE Maths course is also available).

 Assessment is by three equally weighted 90 minute written papers.
 There is one non-calculator exam and two calculator exams.